The Big Cheese

 The Lowdown

-The Big Cheese at Bega Cheese Heritage Centre is a tribute to one of Australia's most iconic dairy brands.
-This oversized cheese wheel stands proudly at the heritage centre where visitors can learn about Bega Cheese's history dating back to 1899 when farmers in the Bega Valley first began producing cheese.
-The region's lush pastures and temperate climate create perfect conditions for dairy farming, and Bega has grown from a small cooperative to a household name across Australia.
-The Big Cheese celebrates this proud heritage, inviting visitors to explore the cheese-making process, sample products, and take that quintessential Big Thing photo.
+The Big Cheese at Bodalla is a tribute to one of Australia's oldest and most historic dairy regions.
+This oversized cheese wheel stands proudly in the village of Bodalla, home to the famous Bodalla Dairy established in the 1860s by Thomas Sutcliffe Mort.
+The region's lush pastures on the NSW South Coast create perfect conditions for dairy farming, and Bodalla cheese has been produced here for over 150 years.
+The Big Cheese celebrates this proud heritage, inviting visitors to explore the village's dairy history and take that quintessential Big Thing photo.

 Did you know?